The Canadian trucker protest is in its second week. This is how we got here | News Channel 3-12

 What has PM Justin Trudeau said about all this?

-Trudeau says the protestors do not represent the vast majority of Canadians who have opted to be fully vaccinated and believe that public health restrictions save lives.
+Trudeau says the protesters do not represent the vast majority of Canadians who have opted to be fully vaccinated and believe that public health restrictions save lives.

 At a news conference last week, he indicated that while there are no formal requests for military help — despite Ottawa’s police chief saying it may take the military’s help to end the protest — the military option was not “in the cards right now.”